BlakeFlores/NBA_Stats_Web_Crawler/README.md

 # Running:
 Once setup is complete use the terminal to navigate to the spiders directory.
 Then, run the command "scrapy runspider nba_stats.py" if you built the full project, or "scrapy crawl nba_stats.py" if you simply cloned the repository.

 The running program should open a chrome window, and open each player stats page in a new tab before scraping the data and closing the tab.
 There are delays built in intentionally to prevent flooding their servers with requests.

+Player stats will be recorded in the "output_file.txt" file, under the spiders folder.